Airport Capital Improvement Program

 International Arrivals Building (IAB) Upgrade:

 This project includes upgrades to improve reliability and functionality of the dated facility to better serve the international passenger market, including a new baggage carousel and expanded passenger processing.
 The project involves coordination with and design approvals with the U.S. Customs and Border Protection (CBP).
 During FY 2017, the design was finalized, construction was initiated, and Phase 1 of the construction was opened with Phase 2 underway.
 The IAB Upgrade Project will be funded primarily by PFCs and completed in Fall 2017.

 TSA Recapitalization of Baggage Screening Equipment

 The Transportation Security Administration (TSA) Electronic Baggage Screening Program has undertaken a national recapitalization effort because many of the existing checked-bag Explosives Detection Systems (EDS) deployed at airports throughout the country are nearing the end of their projected useful life.
 The recapitalization effort refers to the replacement of EDS machines, typically with a newer model EDS machine with similar or better throughput and capabilities.
 The TSA selected OAK as a priority airport to participate in the TSA’s program to recapitalize the EDS located within the Checked Baggage Inspection System of Terminal 2.
 The Port is required to design and implement terminal infrastructure modifications needed for the installation of EDS within the baggage screening area.
 The Port has entered into an Other Transaction Agreement that requires the TSA to largely cover design and construction costs.
-Construction is scheduled to begin Fall 2017 and estimated to take one year to complete.
+Construction is underway with all machines scheduled to be in operation by Fall 2018.